 Travel along the Tsiribihina River in a traditional barge, stopping to hike to hidden waterfalls, explore remote villages and camp among nature on the banks.

 Trek through a forest of limestone karsts and cross a sheer drop on a suspended bridge at the Great Tsingy, keeping an eye out for native wildlife including 11 species of lemur.

 Float down the meandering Manambolo River in a traditional dugout canoe, wind through a deep gorge and past rocky cliffs, soaking up the tranquil atmosphere.

 Discover the emerald-green waters of Tritiva, an extinct crater surrounded by verdant forest, on a hike through the stunning Antsirabe district.

 The visible vertical drop at the Great Tsingy is an incredible sight, however it can be quite intimidating especially for those with vertigo.
 If you have concerns, please discuss these with your leader once the trip commences.

 Some of the best scenery in Madagascar is found on hikes.
 So, while this trip doesn't require a high level of fitness, it’s essential to be at least moderately fit if you want to partake in all activities.

 This trip includes river cruising on the Tsiribihina River.
 Camping conditions are basic along the way and there will be no access to bathroom facilities, however this means you have access to more remote parts of the region and the joy of experiencing the elements.

-As this is a remote part of Madagascar there will be some long travel days, but we think the unique and rewarding experiences are worth the distances travelled.
-Due to the conditions of the roads travel can be slow so a little patience can go a long way.
+As this is a remote part of Madagascar there will be some very long travel days, but we think the unique and rewarding experiences are worth the distances travelled.
+Due to the conditions of the roads and the impact of little maintenance during the pandemic travel can be slow so a little patience can go a long way.